noahvarghese/noahvarghese.me/src/markdown-pages/tqr.md

 image: "/img/tqr.png"
 techStack:
     - "Javascript"
+    - "Bootstrap"
+    - "HTML"
-description: "Calculates reverb existing in a space and based off of customer's required reverb, calculates amount of material and price.
-Reverse engineered existing spreadsheet to create an internal tool to speed up quote times and produce more accurate quotes. "
+description: "Reverse engineered client's spreadsheet to create an internal tool to speed up quote times and produce more accurate quotes.
+Calculates reverb existing in a space and based off of customer's required reverb, calculates amount of material and price."
 ---